mauronigro85/image_compressor/README.md

 # Dataset

-## Particular implementation of K-means algorithm with basic sintaxis
+## Particular implementation of K-means algorithm with basic syntax
 * Display the image to compress (.png or .jpg)
 * Transform the original data to make it adequate for processing
 * Construction of the K-means algorithm in four steps: